-> Projects

 Develop fluency

-• Student Presentation: A “Design Plan” of an Experience (Coral & Calvin)
+• Student Presentations: A “Design Plan” of an Experience (Coral & Calvin)

 Week 6